 The AR 15 Is The Best SHTF Gun There Is

 I’ve seen all the debates.
 And yes, all styles of guns have their pros and cons.
-But when it comes to a specific SHTF scenario, the AR 15 is not only capable of saving your life, but also dramatically increasing your survival timeline depending on how prepped you are in every way.
+But when it comes to a specific SHTF scenario, the AR 15 is not only capable of saving your life but also dramatically increase your survival timeline depending on how prepped you are in every way.